Inside Sales vs. Outside Sales: How Are They Different?

 What is inside sales?

-Insides sales is different from telemarketing, where salespeople cold-call potential customers from a register and read from a script.
-Though cold-calling might still be involved, inside sales typically requires creative and strategic approaches to selling to business-to-business (B2B) and business-to-consumer (B2C) clients.
+Inside sales differs from telemarketing, where salespeople cold-call potential customers from a register and read from a script.
+Though you still may have to perform cold-calling, inside sales typically requires creative and strategic approaches to selling to business-to-business (B2B) and business-to-consumer (B2C) clients.

 Read more: Inside Sales Representative: Career Outlook